 Child Support Agreements Are Legally Binding

-There is little you can do to legally terminate child support.
-You have a financial obligation to support your child until he or she reaches the age of majority, unless one of the preceding circumstances or special situations apply.
+After a divorce, there is little you can do to legally terminate child support.
+You have a financial obligation to support your child until he or she reaches the age of majority unless one of the preceding circumstances or special situations applies.
 In fact, it’s more common for child support to extend beyond the age of majority than to terminate before it.
 Even if you experience a significant loss in expected income, the courts will adjust your child support payments to reflect your current financial situation, not terminate it.
 Child support arrangements are legally binding, and you must carefully adhere to their terms.